Scandinavian Chocolate Cake aka Rye Bread and Blackcurrant Cake

 I must be better.
-My baking mojo has returned and I almost leapt out of bed this morning thinking I’m going to bake that rye bread cake that’s been on my mind.
+My baking mojo has returned and I almost leapt out of bed this morning thinking I’m going to bake that Scandinavian chocolate cake that’s been on my mind.
 I know January isn’t traditionally the time for indulgence, but because we were both ill, CT and I had quite an abstemious Christmas, so I feel justified in making and eating a few ‘naughty’ things.

 Trine Hahnemann’s book, Scandinavian Baking, passed briefly through my hands a while back.
 There were many gorgeous recipes which all seemed to contain some of my favourite indulgences including marzipan, cream and chocolate.
 Needless to say, I’m very tempted to buy the book.
 However, I did take note of one recipe that caught my eye as it uses rye bread instead of flour.
 As some of you may know, I make rye sourdough bread on a regular basis, so this Scandinavian chocolate cake seemed particularly apt.

-The cake was surprisingly light given the ingredients used.
+The rye bread and blackcurrant cake was surprisingly light given the ingredients used.
 It was also nicely chewy.
 All by itself it would be a good cake, but the added jam, cream and chocolate changed it into a bit of a marvel.
 The slight heat coming from the chillies in the jam was cooled by the cream and the chocolate added a little sophistication.
 Rich, indulgent but also quite simple, this was even better than I was hoping.
 Now I know I can use rye bread to make cakes, I’ll no longer have those annoying bits of stale bread left at the end of the loaf.

-This cake, otherwise known as Brødtort, comes from a region in Denmark where the tradition of cake tables almost puts our Clandestine Cake Club to shame.
+This Scandinavian chocolate cake, otherwise known as Brødtort, comes from a region in Denmark where the tradition of cake tables almost puts our Clandestine Cake Club to shame.
 Invitees are expected to try a bit of every cake at a buffet consisting of at least twenty cakes.
 I think my record is about nine at one of our CCC gatherings and that was quite tough going.